-73. AUXILIARY CONTRACT
+73. AUSTRALIAN NATIONAL CHAMPIONSHIP CONTRACT

-(1) Prior to competing in an Australian title bout, a boxer or his/her representative must complete the approved auxiliary contract and must abide by this contract to be so deemed as the champion.
+(1) Prior to competing in an Australian title bout, a boxer or his/her representative must complete the approved Australian National Championship Contract (referred to as the auxiliary contract prior to 1 January 2019) and must abide by this contract to be so deemed as the champion.
 Failure to do so may result in withdrawal of recognition.
 Such action is at the discretion of the ANBF Directors.